Susurmi/arch-susurmi/README.md

 # arch-susurmi

-my arch repo to save all relevant information on arch i need to setup my arch desktop.
+my arch repo to save information on arch i need/use to setup my arch desktop.

-#### ! scripts may not fully work. !

 <br><br>